liezzzlll/liezzzlll/poetry.md

 Sailing through psychedelic love, my heart is so light.\
 With you by my side, every moment feels so right.\
-Bb, with you, every star shines so bright,\
+With you, every star shines so bright,\
 In the canvas of our memories, you paint the most beautiful sight.

 A scenic drive with kite surfers on the view,\